 Be sure to follow the directions for taking the sample that comes with your sample bottle.
 Your test result will come back as either Safe/Absent or Unsafe/Present bacteriologically.
 If coliform bacteria are present and your sample result is Unsafe, it is not cause for panic.
 A second test to confirm the first result may be in order.
 Have the well system inspected to determine if there is a logical reason for the unsafe result.
 Proper vermin-proof well caps can make a big difference in the safety of your water.

 The most common treatment for unsafe well water is chlorination.
 This can be done by a professional or you can attempt it on your own depending on the type of well and well hookup you have.
 Visit http://dnr.wi.gov/topic/wells for more information and instructions on well chorination.

 Nitrate forms when nitrogen from fertilizers, animal wastes, septic systems, decaying vegetation and other sources combines with oxygenated water.
 If there are infants less than six months of age or women of childbearing age drinking the well water it is very important to test for nitrate.
 High levels of nitrate have been associated with a serious medical condition called blue-baby syndrome in infants and research suggests a connection to birth defects and miscarriages.

-The EPA has established 10 ppm (parts per million) as the maximum contamination level.
+The EPA has established 10 mg/l (milligrams per liter) as the maximum contamination level.
 If a high level of nitrate is present in your well, contact a licensed well driller or water treatment specialist to research your options.
-If the level is below 10 ppm but above 2 ppm, you should monitor the level with a test annually.
+If the level is below 10 mg/l but above 2 mg/l, you should monitor the level with a test annually.
 Levels that show a steady increase over time could indicate an outside influence such as heavy use of fertilizers or a nearby septic system that may be failing.